Azure/aks-engine-azurestack/SUPPORT.md

 - Is there a remediated Kubernetes CVE?
 - Has a significant amount of time (say, more than 2 months) transpired since the last released VHD (Ubuntu OS image)?
 - Has a bug with broad impact been fixed?
-- Is there any new Kubernetes + Azure integration present and validated in the main branch, but not yet released?
 - Is the community asking for a new release, for any of the above reasons?

 If the answer to one or more of the above is true, then we may consider a release.
 In the past, the real-world release cadence was approximately once every 3-5 weeks.
 The community will determine the release cadence going forward.